Geometric interactions between bricks and $\tau$-rigidity: Introduction

 \section{Introduction}

-In the study of representation theory of algebras over algebraically closed fields, there is a rich dictionary between the algebraic and geometric aspects, which often allows one to use the tools from a given area to treat a problem in another.
-This fruitful interaction often begins by viewing modules as points in the representation varieties and vice versa.
-In this work, we start by giving a new characterization of the locally representation-directed algebras (introduced by Dräxler in \cite{Dra}) using the modern concept of $\tau$-rigidity.
-Then, we translate our study of $\tau$-rigidity of bricks into the geometric setting.
-To outline and motivate the problems treated here, and summarize our main results, we briefly describe the setting and background of the topics studied in our work.
+To motivate our problems, put them into a larger perspective, and summarize our main results, we briefly describe the setting and recall some background.
+The notation and terminology which are not explicitly introduced here are recalled in the following sections.
+For rudimentary materials in representation theory of algebras, we refer to \cite{ASS}.
 Henceforth, $A$ denotes a finite dimensional associative unital algebra of rank $n$ over an algebraically closed field $k$.
-Without loss of generality, $A$ is assumed to be basic and connected, with a fixed bound quiver $(Q,I)$, that is, $A\simeq kQ/I$ is an isomorphism of $k$-algebras.
-By $\modu A$, we denote the category of finitely generated left $A$-modules.
-Unless specified otherwise, by a module, we always mean an object in $\modu A$, considered up to isomorphism class.
-Every $A$-module can be seen as a representation of $(Q,I)$.
-By $\ind(A)$ we denote the set of all (isomorphism classes) of indecomposable objects in $\modu A$.
-The notation and terminology which is not introduced here will be recalled in the following sections, and all the more rudimentary materials can be found in \cite{ASS}.
+Without loss of generality, $A$ is assumed to be basic and connected, and hence $A$ can be presented by a connected bound quiver $(Q,I)$; that is, $A\simeq kQ/I$ is an isomorphism of $k$-algebras, and every $A$-module can be seen as a representation of $(Q,I)$.
+Let $\modu A$ denote the category of finitely generated left $A$-modules.
+Unless specified otherwise, a module always means an object in $\modu A$, considered up to isomorphism.
+By $\ind(A)$ denote the set of all (isomorphism classes) of indecomposable objects in $\modu A$.
+Recall that $A$ is said to be \emph{representation-finite} if $\ind(A)$ is a finite set.

+Many fundamental studies in classical representation theory were motivated by the classification, size, and distribution of indecomposable modules.
+In that regard, a better understanding of the indecomposable modules over representation-infinite algebras was among the ultimate goals.
+Some of these phenomena were formulated in terms of Brauer-Thrall Conjectures (now theorems) formally posed in the late 1950's, which inspired several directions of research in the second half of the $20^{th}$ century (for details, see \cite{Bo} and references therein).
+Meanwhile, for a given algebra $A$, it is known that the rich dictionary between the algebraic and geometric aspects of the representation theory of $A$ provides a range of powerful tools in the study of many classical and modern problems.
+For instance, the Second Brauer-Thrall Theorem combined with Voigt's Lemma imply that ``\emph{If (almost) all modules in $\ind(A)$ are rigid, then $A$ is representation-finite} (Namely, if for all, but at most finitely many, $X \in \ind(A)$ we have $\Ext^1_A(X,X)=0$, then $|\ind(A)|<\infty$.)".